Machine learning on manifolds for inverse scattering: Lipschitz stability analysis: Lipschitz regularity results: Manifolds and subspaces

-Before proceeding with statements of regularity results and their proof, we provide generic examples illustrating how assumptions \ref{U1}-\ref{U2} can hold in practice.
+Before stating Lipschitz stability results for the inverse of ${\bf \Psi}$ (under adequate assumptions), we first provide simple examples illustrating how assumptions \ref{U1}-\ref{U2} can hold in practice.
 Later, in section~\ref{inv_crack_example}, we will verify assumptions \ref{U1}-\ref{U2} for a class of wave propagation models.

 :